Course Guide: Mathematics

 Length of Course: Two Semesters

-Prerequisite: IB Math: Analysis and Approaches Higher Level A/B
+Prerequisite: Algebra 2H, IB Analysis SL A/B

-Graduation Requirement Satisfied: Math, Occupational Ed
+Graduation Requirement Satisfied: Math, Occupational Ed (depending on Teacher Certification)